 When the news broke that the Institutions of Higher Learning had selected Glenn Boyce to become the University of Mississippi’s next chancellor in October 2019, Boyce’s reputation preceded him.
 After having served as IHL commissioner and then consulting on the IHL’s search for chancellor, he made a name for himself before even setting foot on campus as the 18th chancellor of the University of Mississippi.

-Traditionally, a newly-selected chancellor sits down with The Daily Mississippian once he settles on campus, but Boyce and his office declined the DM’s interview requests for over a year and a half — until now.
+Traditionally, a newly-selected chancellor sits down with The Daily Mississippian once he settles on campus, but Boyce and his office declined the DM’s interview requests for over a year — until now.

 Here’s what Boyce finally had to say.